nicksemerad/SHA256_clone_v2/README.md

 ## How to run:

-1) Download the HashFunction.java file to your desired directory
+1) Download the HashFunction.java file and place it into a folder named "sha256"

-2) Open Terminal and navigate your current working directory to wherever you put HashFunction.java
+2) Open Terminal and navigate to the directory where your "sha256" folder is located

 3) Run the following terminal command to compile the program:

-`javac HashFunction.java`
+`javac sha256/HashFunction.java`

 4) The program is now compiled and ready to use!

 5) Run the following terminal command replacing "abc" with whatever text you want to hash:

-`java HashFunction abc`
+`java sha256.HashFunction abc`

 6) The Hash of your input string will be printed to terminal!

-You can test the program by running the command without an input string, which will print the hash for "abc":
+You can test the program by running the command with the input string "abc" which will print:

-`java HashFunction`

 - ba7816bf8f01cfea414140de5dae2223b00361a396177a9cb410ff61f20015ad